forkkit/supertokens-node-mysql-ref-jwt/docs/backend/usage-with-express/user-logout.md

 SuperTokens.revokeSessionUsingSessionHandle(sessionHandle);
 ```
 - Use this to logout a user from their current session
-- This function deletes the session from the database
 - <span class="highlighted-text">Does not clear any cookies</span>
-- If using blacklisting, this will immediately invalidate the JWT access token.
-If not, the user may still be able to continue using their access token to call authenticated APIs (until it expires).

 ## If you have a ```userId```
 ### Call the ```revokeAllSessionsForUser``` function: [API Reference](../api-reference#revokeallsessionsforuseruserid)